a-franca/abf.li/pages/index.md

 date: 2022-12-15 10:00:00
 ---

-{: .index-title }
+{: .index-title}
-Hi, I'm Andre, and this is my personal blog.
+# Hi, I'm Andre, and this is my personal blog.

 Here, you will see me writing about things I love and my thoughts on many different topics, specially technology, of which I am a great enthusiast by the way.